marcantondahmen/automad/README.md

 ## Live Demo

-In case you quickly want to try out the latest Automad release without setting up a server first, just try out the [live demo here](https://try.automad.org).
+In case you quickly want to try out Automad without setting up a server first, just check out the [live demo](https://try.automad.org) for free.
 There is no sign-up required and you can start exploring new features right in away in your personal demo instance.

+> [!IMPORTANT]
-Please note that all demos expire after one hour.
+> Please note that in order to keep hosting costs under control, all demos are running on **minimal hardware** and expire after one hour.

 ## Installation